 - Conservative approaches to weight loss

 - Surgeries for the treatment of obesity

 - Leading hospitals and prices for treatment

 You can contact Hospital St. Elisabeth Grevenbroich, HELIOS Clinic Krefeld, or Academic Municipal Hospital Karlsruhe.
-The full list of hospitals is available at the Booking Health website.
+The full list of hospitals is available on the Booking Health website.

 Undergoing treatment of obesity abroad will be easier with Booking Health – the international medical tourism provider.
-Booking Health provides you with information about hospitals and treatment prices, makes an appointment in the desired hospital, takes care about visa and flight, provides you with an interpreter, and much more.
+Booking Health provides you with information about hospitals and treatment prices, makes an appointment in the desired hospital, takes care of visa and flight, an interpreter, and much more.

 Conservative approaches to weight loss